Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Introduction

 The generalized error exponents give the following approximation to the probabilities of false alarm and missed detection:

 The generalized error exponent provides new insights that are not available from asymptotic consistency, or CLT analysis.
-More precisely, the following results are established: \begin{compactnumerate} \item The best achievable probability of error $P_e\!=\!\max\{P_F,P_M\}$, decays as $-\log(P_e)=r(n,m)J(1+o(1))$, where $r(n,m)=n^2/m$.
-This is applicable not only for the case where the set of alternative distributions is defined by the total variation distance in \eqref{e:partitiondistance}, but also for a broad collection of distance functions. \item A class of tests based on the separable statistics, including the coincidence-based test $\ktest$, is shown to achieve the \emph{optimal} pair of generalized error exponents $J_F$ and $J_M$:
+The following results are established: \begin{enumerate} \item The minimum probability of error $P_e\!=\!\max\{P_F,\!P_M\}$, decays as $-\log(P_e)=r(n,m)J(1+o(1))$, where $r(n,m)=n^2/m$ and $J$ is the generalized error exponent for the probability of error.
+This is applicable not only for the case where the set of alternative distributions is defined by the total variation distance in \eqref{e:partitiondistance}, but also for a broad collection of distance / divergence functions.

+\item A class of tests based on \emph{separable statistics}, including the coincidence-based test $\ktest$, is shown to achieve the \emph{optimal} pair of generalized error exponents $J_F$ and $J_M$:

-The {exact} formulae for these generalized error exponents are obtained. \item The performance of Pearson's chi-square test is asymptotically worse than the optimal test.
+The {exact} formulae for these generalized error exponents are obtained.